hms-dbmi/UDN-gateway-clusters/README.md

 ## How to
 The jupyter notebook Data_analysis_UDN comprises all the code used for analyses of the UDN database.

-The file clusters_un.txt is the list of clusters used for the analysis.
-Community detection is non-deterministic, so these clusters are susceptable to change if code is re-run.

 To use the clusters analyzed in the publication, replace ``` clusters_un ``` by that downloaded from clusters_un.txt when the community-louvain method is run.

 ## Publication